• Menu

 If you’re wondering how you can determine which size of an end-grain carving knife is right for you, there are a few things to consider.

-Most importantly, you understand what size knives will fit your budget and what sort of project you’ll be using it for.
+Most importantly, you understand what size knives will fit your budget and what project you’ll use them for.

 Let’s look at some of our favorites, and I can help guide you on what to look for in an end-grain woodworking tool!
 Beginners and professionals alike are often faced with a hard choice.
 They’ve got three questions: What size should I get?
 How much do I want to spend?
 And what brand is best?
 However, it turns out there’s only one thing you need to know before making your decision: